dsccommunity/dsccommunity.org/content/blog/convert-master-to-main.en.md

 ### Step 14 - Validate that the pipeline works correctly

-Run the pipeline to validate that it works correctly:
+The Azure DevOps pipeline should have been run by Step 13.
+Validate that it has completed successfully:

 <img src="../../images/convert-master-to-main/azure-devops-pipeline-run-success.png" alt="Azure DevOps Pipeline run pipeline success" style="width:425px;" />